 Let’s face it, Christmas food is the best food.
 Turkey, mince pies, stuffing, we love them all.
 But we always buy more than we actually need in fear that there won’t be enough or we might all get snowed in (we can hope, anyway).

-Our wonderful choice of self catering cottages offer up fantastic facilities, including some great kitchens.
+Our wonderful choice of self catering cottages in the UK offers up fantastic facilities, including some great kitchens.
 Cooking and baking while you're on holiday is a great way to relax and unwind whilst keeping busy.
 Making some special treats will add that extra sparkle to your festive trip away.

 In that time of calm between Christmas and New Year, use up those leftovers and show off your wonderful culinary skills (or use a simple recipe that looks amazing) to your family and friends with this recipe.
 These muffin tin turkey pies thought up by the geniuses at Philleigh Way are a great addition to a Boxing Day buffet lunch or a light evening dinner if you've eaten a little too much over the festive period.
 For New Year, cook up a big batch of them in smaller muffin tins and serve as luxurious finger food.
 A great all round recipe for quiet nights in or big gatherings.